 Are you confused about the industry jargon when dealing with cast urethane products?
-Here is a comprehensive glossary of commonly used cast urethane terms that will help you make judicious decisions.
+Well, here is a comprehensive glossary of commonly used cast urethane terms that will help you make judicious decisions.

 Wear and tear caused by friction

-A test that calculates the rate of wearing away by friction (this test is performed by a machine called an Abrasion Tester)
+A test that calculates the rate of wearing away by friction (a machine called an Abrasion Tester performs this test)

 Accelerated Life Test